COM6012/ScalableML/Lab 1 - Introduction to Spark and HPC.md

 - **Compare** the time taken to complete your jobs with 2, 4, 8, 16, and 32 cores.

 ## 7. Acknowledgements

+Many thanks to the IT-Services (Research) Team, especially Desmond, for their kind support with the HPC resources.

 Many thanks to Haiping, Mauricio, Twin, Will, Mike, Vamsi for their kind help and all those kind contributors of open resources.